Medical Care and Your Newborn

 - observation of your newborn's vision, hearing, and reflexes

-- questions about how you are doing with the new baby and how your baby is eating and sleeping
+- questions about how you're doing with the new baby and how your baby is eating and sleeping

 - advice on what you can expect in the coming month

-- a discussion of your home environment and how it might affect your baby's health (for example, smoking in the house can harm your baby's health in many ways)
+- a discussion of your home environment and how it could affect your baby (for example, smoking in the house can harm your baby's health in many ways)

 Babies are born with some natural immunity against infectious diseases because their mothers' infection-preventing antibodies are passed to them through the umbilical cord.
 This immunity is only temporary, but babies will develop their own immunity against many infectious diseases.